WilsonSayresLab/PopInf/README.md

 }
 ```

+Add the full path and file name of the reference panel sample information text file with the sample names, biological sex, and populations after `"ref_panel_pop_info_path": `.

+Add the full path and file name of the unknown panel sample information text file with the sample names, biological sex, and populations after `"unkn_panel_pop_info_path": `.

+Specify whether the analysis is to be done on the autosomes or the X chromosome after `"Autosomes_Yes_or_No": `.
+If the autosomes are to be analyzed, type `"Y"`.
+If the X chromosome is to be analyzed, type `"N"`.

 Add the full path to the reference panel VCF files that are separated by chromosome after `"vcf_ref_panel_path": `.
 Make sure the path has "/" at the end and is in quotes (like in the above example).

 Add descriptions of what to fill in on the .json file